Un-Design: A Strategic Framework for Enterprise Transformation

 Supported continuous evolution rather than periodic redefinition

-Implementation: The transition occurred through a carefully orchestrated process:
+Implementation Phase The transition occurred through a carefully orchestrated process:

 Running old and new systems in parallel during validation